HectorCastelli/insurance-information-test/DevLog.md

 After the data-validation aspect was added to the Authentication controller, some integration tests needed to be added, to make sure the HTTP requests would behave as expected.

 This was done with Chai-HTTP and was fairly straightforward.

+### Where to go from here

+Since the Authentication and Database Service are finally working, we can start validating the authentication middleware and can focus on implementing the rest of the logic.
+For the next session, I plan on:

+- Implementing User Service & Controller (without authentication)
+- Adding Authentication to User Controller
+- Integration testing for User Controller (with authentication)
+- Implementing Policy Service